Property tax: Lithuania

 The tax period for a property tax is a calendar year.
 Property tax rate ranging from 0.3% to 1% the tax value of real estate is determined by the municipality.

 Since 1 January 2015 if the person's property value is higher than 220,000 euros, then a 0.5 per cent tax applies to the excess.

 Luxembourg

 Property tax in Luxembourg is calculated on the basis of the property's "unitary value" determined by tax authorities and levied by the communes.
 The tax is calculated as property unitary value * assessment rate * communal rate.
 The assessment rate is determined by the legislator and generally ranges from 0.7% to 1%.
 The communal rate is set by the communal authority and varies from 120% to 900% depending on the municipality.

 Luxembourg has minimal property taxes compared to its neighbours in Benelux or in the European Union.
 It amounts to more or less €150 for a €500,000 apartment in Luxembourg City.

+Poland

+Property tax in Poland is a local tax regulated in Act on Local Taxes and Fees of 12 January 1991.
+Property tax levied on the possession of land, buildings and structures.
+The tax is calculated on the basis of the area of the property, and the obligation to pay it rests on the owner, perpetual usufructuary or person with limited rights in rem.
+The amount of tax is determined annually by the municipality that collects the tax, within the limits specified by law.
+For example, the maximum rates for 2025 are: